xckevinc/sitemapgenerator/README.md

   The GUI could use refinement and polish to match the layout of the design.

   The GUI could use the "Save Sitemap" button from the original design to preserve the output for later analysis.

+  The Listener on the URL Text Field should run URL validation as the user enters data so the box border could be
+    colored to show status in advance.